Punishment: Destructiveness to thinking and betterment

 There are critics of punishment who argue that punishment aimed at intentional actions forces people to suppress their ability to act on intent.
 Advocates of this viewpoint argue that such suppression of intention causes the harmful behaviors to remain, making punishment counterproductive.
 These people suggest that the ability to make intentional choices should instead be treasured as a source of possibilities of betterment, citing that complex cognition would have been an evolutionarily useless waste of energy if it led to justifications of fixed actions and no change as simple inability to understand arguments would have been the most thrifty protection from being misled by them if arguments were for social manipulation, and reject condemnation of people who intentionally did bad things.
 Punishment can be effective in stopping undesirable employee behaviors such as tardiness, absenteeism or substandard work performance.
 However, punishment does not necessarily cause an employee to demonstrate a desirable behavior.

+Commodification of crime

+In a different vein, Andreas Dorschel takes issue with the economy of punishment.
+He argues that "the penal code assigns a compensation to every type of crime, which criminals can expect.
+It effectively places a price tag on it; crime thus becomes a commodity.
+The dismay at or even horror of crime, upon which morality is built, is thus diminished by the paragraphs of the law."